pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Happenings-in-the-Pulsar-Neighborhood-June-22.md

 Was this forwarded to you?
 Click here to get future copies of [Happenings](https://lp.constantcontactpages.com/su/8nAlVKo/APNeighborhood)!

-_For this issue, new articles on the Neighborhood site, ApacheCon ‘22, Pulsar in italiano #3, two new committers and new language Slack Channels?
+_For this issue, new articles on the Neighborhood site, ApacheCon ‘22, Pulsar in italiano #3, and free Pulsar stickers.
 Plus our normal features of a Stack Overflow question and some monthly community stats._

 ### New Neighborhood Article- How Pulsar and Kafka Partitions Work